- Search The Registry

 - My Account

 *Samuel Delany was born on this date in 1942.
-He is an African American writer, critic, science fiction novelist, and educator.
+He is a Black critic, science fiction novelist, and educator.

 His critical writings, such as The Jewel-Hinged Jaw: Notes on the Language of Science Fiction 1977, and The American Shore, 1978 earned him the Science Fiction Research Association's Pilgrim Award.
 His complex Stars in My Pocket Like Grains of Sand 1984 was regarded as a stylistic breakthrough for the author.
 In 1988, Delany published his memoir, The Motion of Light in Water and began working at the University of Massachusetts at Amherst as professor of Comparative Literature.
 He has written novels They Fly at Ciron 1993, The Mad Man 1994, and Silent Interviews: On Language, Race, Sex, Science Fiction, and Some Comics 1994.
 One year later, Delany wrote Bread and Wine: An Erotic Tale of New York City.
 Also in 1995, he was the University of Minnesota's Winton Scholar and Edelstein-Keller Visiting Writer in the Creative Writing, Department of English.